We all know that it is not easy to select the top 20 smartest dog…

 RELATED : How to groom a dog at home with scissors

-Though Basset Hound’s droopy ears make them irresistible, their desire to smell things and search is too strong that they tend to get lost in the moment and forget what is going on around.
+Though Basset Hound’s droopy ears make them irresistible, their desire to smell things and search is too strong that they tend to get lost in the moment and forget what is going on around them.
 The worst thing is that if you search Google for the dumbest dog breeds, you will find Basset Hound on most lists,

 Because they often get lost in smelling and searching for things, pet owners tend to wonder what is going on in their minds when they are wandering.